J-DubApps/Blog/content/about/about.md

 #### _Trivial trivia_

 <div style="font-size: 14px;">
-I love technology, art, and good design...and random board game geekery.<br />
+I love technology, art, and good design...and the random board game.<br />
 For a living I’m an ops nerd and I manage IT network projects & deployments.<br />
 I was born in rural Texas, to parents both born before 1930 (I am late for everything).<br />
 I grew up in poverty, nothing unique but those humble experiences helped shaped me.<br />